thingsboard/thingsboard.github.io/products/paas/subscription.md

           <td>200B</td>
           <td>Data points storage days are calculated for all time-series data points that are stored to the database.<br>
           Platform multiplies number of data points by the number of days those data points will be stored.<br> The TTL parameter is used to extract amount of days to store the data.
-For example, if you store 1M data points for 30 days, this is 30M storage data point days. </td>
+For example, if you store 1M data points for 30 days, this is 30M storage data point days</td>
       </tr>
       <tr>
           <td>Alarms TTL</td>